JoonJR/SUS-PLANE-ABILITY/README.md

 ## Dice of Fate (Conditions)
 - 1: Game Over.
 Player is dead.
 - 2: Plane had to take an unexpected detour.
 Double the amount of Co2 consumed.
-- 3: Planes GPS breaks and you ended up somewhere else.
+- 3: Planes GPS breaks and you end up somewhere else.
 - 4: Plane had to return to the previous airport.
 Full amount of Co2 wasted for that trip.
 - 5: Player got a 50% Co2 refund for this flight.
 - 6: Player got a full Co2 refund for this flight.